Kaspi Municipality: Geography

-The district occupies Shida Kartli plain, stretching on the both sides of Kura River - bordering southern parts of Greater Caucasus to the North and Trialeti Range to the South.
+The district occupies Shida Kartli plain, stretching on both sides of the Kura River - bordering southern parts of Greater Caucasus to the North and Trialeti Range to the South.
 Bigger rivers crossing the District are Kura and Ksani.

-District population is 43,771, population density is 55 per km² (2014).
+District population is 43,771, population density is 55 per km2 (2014).
 There are 71 villages and 1 town in the District.

 District economy is focused on agriculture, there are a few manufactures producing building materials and wine/spirits.

 There are a number of historical and architectural sites in the District, including Rkoni Monastery, Samtavisi and Kvatakhevi churches.

 Kavtiskhevi kurgans

 Near the village of Kavtiskhevi in Kaspi Municipality some very ancient kurgans have been found.
 They were excavated by Makharadze in 2007.